-The goal is to strike an optimal balance between the disadvantages of too little and too much light—and therefore between noise and clipping.
-In general, minor underexposure is acceptable and recoverable, whereas minor overexposure sometimes isn’t.
+The goal is to strike an optimal balance between the disadvantages of too little and too much light and therefore between noise and clipping.
+In general, minor underexposure is acceptable and recoverable, whereas minor overexposure sometimes is not.
 Many therefore err on the side of less light in order to protect against highlight clipping.

 HIGHLIGHT PROTECTION & ISO SETTING

-For most scenes and uses, exposing with an ISO of 640-2000 strikes the best balance between highlight protection and low image noise.
+For most scenes and uses, exposing with an ISO of 640 to 2000 strikes the best balance between highlight protection and low image noise.
 If one ventures outside this range, exposure needs to be much more precisely controlled, and has much less margin for error.
-When in doubt, ISO 800 is a good start, but the optimal setting will also depend on image content.
-For example, lower contrast scenes generally don’t need as much highlight protection, and may therefore benefit more from ISO settings as low as ISO 320.
+When in doubt, ISO 800 is a good start, but the optimal setting also depends on image content.
+For example, lower contrast scenes generally don't need as much highlight protection, and may therefore benefit more from ISO settings as low as ISO 320.

 COMPLICATIONS & DISCUSSION